-The association's capital position remains strong with total members' equity of \$952,596, \$911,845 and \$871,598 at December 31, 2013, 2012 and 2011, respectively.
+The association's capital position remains strong with total members' equity of \$1,020,232, \$952,596 and \$911,845 at December 31, 2014, 2013 and 2012, respectively.
 Under regulations governing minimum permanent capital adequacy and other capitalization issues, the association is required to maintain a minimum adjusted permanent capital of 7.0 percent of risk-adjusted assets as defined by the FCA.
 The permanent capital ratio measures available at-risk capital relative to risk-adjusted assets and off-balance-sheet contingencies.
 The ratio is an indicator of the institution's financial capacity to absorb potential losses beyond that provided in the allowance for loan loss accounts.
-The association's permanent capital ratio at December 31, 2013, 2012 and 2011 was 16.4 percent, 16.0 percent and 16.4 percent, respectively.
+The association's permanent capital ratio at December 31, 2014, 2013 and 2012 was 16.3 percent, 16.4 percent and 16.0 percent, respectively.

 The core surplus ratio measures available core surplus relative to risk-adjusted assets and off-balance-sheet contingencies.
 The ratio is an indicator of the quality of capital that exists to maintain stable earnings and financial strength.
-The association's core surplus ratio at December 31, 2013, 2012 and 2011 was 15.9 percent, 14.4 percent and 13.6 percent, respectively, which is in compliance with the FCA's minimum ratio requirement of 3.5 percent.
+The association's core surplus ratio at December 31, 2014, 2013 and 2012 was 16.0 percent, 15.9 percent and 14.4 percent, respectively, which is in compliance with the FCA's minimum ratio requirement of 3.5 percent.

 The total surplus ratio measures available surplus relative to risk-adjusted assets and off-balance-sheet contingencies.
 The ratio is an indicator of the reserves existing to protect stockholders' investment in the association.
-The association's total surplus ratio at December 31, 2013, 2012 and 2011 was 16.0 percent, 15.6 percent and 16.0 percent, respectively, which is in compliance with the FCA's minimum ratio requirement of 7.0 percent.
+The association's total surplus ratio at December 31, 2014, 2013 and 2012 was 16.0 percent, 16.0 percent and 15.6 percent, respectively, which is in compliance with the FCA's minimum ratio requirement of 7.0 percent.

-The association has been able to maintain solid levels of capital and strong capital ratios, while declaring patronage refunds in cash to its stockholders in the amounts of \$65,486, \$42,133 and \$38,400 in 2013, 2012 and 2011, respectively.
-The board of directors also issued \$78,875, \$96,201 and \$88,202 in nonqualified written notices of allocation in 2013, 2012 and 2011, respectively.
-In addition, the association retired \$42,663, \$55,000 and \$50,000 of previously allocated nonqualified written notices of allocation in November 2013, November 2012 and December 2011 respectively.
+The association has been able to maintain solid levels of capital and strong capital ratios, while declaring patronage refunds in cash to its stockholders in the amounts of \$71,995, \$65,477 and \$42,133 in 2014, 2013 and 2012, respectively.
+The board of directors also issued \$70,070, \$78,648 and \$96,215 in nonqualified written notices of allocation in 2014, 2013 and 2012, respectively.
+In addition, the association retired \$42,663 and \$55,000 of previously allocated nonqualified written notices of allocation in November 2013 and December 2012 respectively.
+The association decided to not retire any previously allocated nonqualified written notices of allocation in 2014 because of proposed FCA regulations which may significantly limit the association's ability to count as capital any such allocations with revolvement cycles less than 10 years.
 See Note 10 to the consolidated financial statements, "Members' Equity," included in this annual report, for further information.